Animal Resources

 • Previous vendor used if the project is a continuation or collaboration effort

-The Administrative Secretary of the Dar will review the order and ensure the availability of vendor, space, caging, and other services for the project.
-The requests for animals may be submitted any time.
+The Administrative Secretary of the ARF will review the order and ensure the availability of vendor, space, caging, and other services for the project.
+The requests for animals may be submitted at any time.
 However, to ensure timely delivery and adequate housing, requests should be made as far in advance as feasible.

 Shipping to Marshall University for rodents is generally by environmentally controlled truck.